ifigueroap/effect-capabilities/README.md

 Effect Capabilities
 ========================

-This is the implementation of our paper "Effect Capabilities in Haskell" by Ismael Figueroa, Nicolas Tabareau and Éric Tanter.
+This is the implementation of our paper "Effect Capabilities for Haskell" by Ismael Figueroa, Nicolas Tabareau and Éric Tanter.
 For more information please visit http://pleiad.cl/effectcaps